Skip to main content

 • Use Keyboard Mode for MAME cabinets, PC rhythm games, etc.

 These consoles implement security measures that prevent unauthorized accessories from being used.
 The process of cracking or bypassing that security may not be legal everywhere.
-These consoles could be supported in the future if a user-friendly and completely legal implementation method is found, such as the implementation of PS4 Mode.
+These consoles are supported in the future if a user-friendly and completely legal implementation method is found, such as the implementation of PS4 Input Mode.

-PS5 is at present supported using passthrough authentication only; see PS Passthrough.
+• PS5 is at present supported using passthrough authentication only; see PS5 Input Mode.

 Can I use multiple controllers with GP2040-CE on the same system?